SFE partners with district communities

 Our animal welfare initiatives include:

-- Eggs: We are committed to switching all of our shell and liquid eggs to Cage-Free by the end of the 2021/2022 School Year.
-This is a phase-in strategy, focusing first on shell eggs, then liquid eggs and finally eggs used as ingredients to products procured.
+- Eggs: We are committed to switching all of our shell and liquid eggs to cage-free by the end of the 2023/24 school year.
+In 2022, we switched all all shell eggs to cage free.
+We continue to work with our suppliers, who were greatly impacted by egg shortages in the last year, to identify opportunities to transition liquid eggs and eggs used as ingredients to cage-free.

-- Veal: As aligned with the American Veal Association’s 2007 resolution on animal welfare, we are eliminating veal produced in veal crates from our supply chain effective immediately for the 2015/2016 School Year.
+- Veal: As aligned with the American Veal Association’s 2007 resolution on animal welfare, we eliminated veal produced in veal crates from our supply chain in 2015.

 - Dairy / Beef: We are working to address the issues of pain relief and potentially eliminating product produced where de-horning, tail docking and or castration are practiced.
 The dairy industry’s own trade association and medical association agree that tail docking should be eliminated and has set a timeline for producers.
 De-horning is a procedure that common-sense and science show should be done with pain relief, and the use of breeds without horns could eliminate the issue entirely.
 Lastly, science shows that castration should be done with pain relief.

 - Plant Based Initiative: SFE has rapidly set itself apart as the leader in K-12 Child Nutrition.
 While a number of food service providers have supported meat reduction efforts, SFE recognizes that we are the leader in improving environmental sustainability and student health.
 SFE will continue to serve meat, eggs, and dairy, and these products will be part of our nation’s diet now and into the future.
 At the same time, SFE will set ourselves apart by making, serving and educating about plant-based meals, an integral part of our core beliefs and values.
+We want to increase our plant-based offerings by 10% by the end of 2024.
 Our Fresh Local Harvest program is our responsible action to positively impact the environment, student health, animal welfare and our company’s core values.
 In an effort to increase our plant-based menu offerings, SFE has partnered with Humane Society of the United States to promote Plant Based Meals and Education.
-Lastly, our strategic partnerships with plant-based food vendors will provide additional plant-based menu items with Non-GMO protein sources.
-We actively search out collaboration with innovative companies that are aligned with our goals to provide increasingly higher %’s of Plant Based Products to our students.
+In addition, we actively seek out collaboration with innovative companies and culinary leaders that are aligned with our goals to provide increasingly higher percentages of plant-based options to our students.
+Finally, our strategic partnerships with plant-based food vendors will provide additional plant-based menu items with Non-GMO protein sources.
 We are very proud of the partnership we have with our students and act upon the guidance they provide to formulate our menus.

 - Policy Regarding Label Censorship Legislation: SFE understands that there are some policy initiatives underway that attempt to criminalize food companies for labeling plant-based foods using terms typically applied to animal proteins like veggie burger, almond milk, Beyond Meat, Impossible Burger and other common descriptors.
 These measures could also impact the emerging “clean meat” sector.
 SFE opposes, on principle, these types of label censorship regulations.
 We believe in a free and open marketplace and that fair competition is what makes the market work.
 These types of policies do not serve consumers and should not become law.